Maxmillian-Muiruri/news-homepage/README.md

 ## How to View the Project

 To view the project, simply open the `index.html` file in any modern web browser.
-The page is designed to be responsive and works well on both mobile and desktop devices.
+The page is designed to be responsive and works well on desktop devices.

 ## Project Structure